msangel/msangel.github.io/_drafts/docker-practice-in-5-minutes.md.md

 $ docker history # list changes of an image.

 Running containers

-docker run -it --rm ubuntu
+When a container is started, the process gets a new writable layer in the union file system where it can execute. docker run -it --rm ubuntu
 --interactive (-i) – send stdin to the process.
 -tty (-t) – tell the process that a terminal(TeleTYpe) is present.
 This affects how the process outputs data and how it treats signals such as (Ctrl-C).